 - A small vaginal incision, no abdominal incision

-- Faster post-operative recovery time (average 2-3 weeks or less)
+- Fast recovery time (2-3 weeks or less)

 What to Expect